-Camping with the StarsHeld in mid-August each year, Camping with the Stars takes place at Eagle Lake Observatory at Baylor Regional Park in Carver County, where there are 50+ campsites from which to enjoy the stars.
+Camping with the StarsHeld in mid-summer each year, Camping with the Stars takes place at Eagle Lake Observatory at Baylor Regional Park in Carver County.
+Campsites are available in the park campground with additional tent sites on the ballfield directly adjacent to the observatory.
 There are talks, prizes, solar viewing, and fun activities throughout the day and into the night.
 Eagle Lake ObservatoryMap & Directions

 Come See the Stars

 Each observatory is handicap accessible and features state-of-the-art facilities with robotic telescopes ranging from 4″ to 20″ of aperture that are ready to show you the skies.
 Come see the stars through our five telescope platforms that include a 14” and 16” Schmidt Cassegrain telescopes, 8” TMB design refractor as well as numerous other telescopes.
 Or sit back and enjoy live video of planets, star clusters, galaxies, and nebula on the observatory imaging system.
 Enjoy a tour of the sky by one of our dedicated volunteers or bring your own telescope.

 Baylor Regional Park offers 50 camping sites, 35 of which have water and electrical hookups – and 15 are primitive.
 Additional tent sites are made available on the ballfield at the foot of our observatories, where you can set up your own scope or take the short walk to view through some of the best amateur telescopes available.
 Other facilities include picnic areas, showers, swimming beach, beach house, reservable picnic shelters, sand volleyball court, group camping area and horseshoe pits, and an 18-hole disc golf course.